Needles and straw in a haystack: robust confidence for possibly sparse sequences: Preliminaries

-The constants $\beta \in (0,1]$ and $B>0$ will be fixed throughout and we omit the dependence on these constants in all further notation.
-A short discussion about this condition can be found in Subsection \ref{subsec_duscussion}.
-There is no need to assume $\text{Var}(\xi_i)\le C_\xi$ as this follows from condition \eqref{cond_nonnormal}, but we provide this just for reader's convenience.
-Note also that the $\xi_i$'s do not have to be independent.
-Of course, Condition \eqref{cond_nonnormal} is satisfied for independent normals $\xi_i \overset{\rm ind}{\sim} \mathrm{N}(0,1)$ and for bounded (arbitrarily dependent) $\xi_i$'s.
-In case of independent normal errors, some bounds in the proofs can be sharpened; we will mention possible refinements in Subsection \ref{subsec_duscussion}.
+Notice that the unknown distribution of $\xi$ may also depend on $\theta$, in that case we assume Condition (A1) to be fulfilled for all $\theta\in\mathbb{R}^n$.
+The constants $\beta \in (0,1]$ and $B>0$ will be fixed in the sequel and we omit the dependence on these constants in all further notation.
+A short discussion about this condition can be found in Section \ref{subsec_duscussion}.
+There is no need to assume $\mathrm{Var}(\xi_i)\le C_\xi$ as this follows from \eqref{cond_nonnormal}, but we provide this just for reader's convenience.
+Note also that the $\xi_i$'s do not have to be even independent.
+For example, $\xi_i$'s can follow an autoregressive model, see Section \ref{subsec_duscussion}.

+Condition \eqref{cond_nonnormal} is clearly satisfied for independent normals $\xi_i \overset{\rm ind}{\sim} \mathrm{N}(0,1)$ and for bounded (arbitrarily dependent) $\xi_i$'s.
+In case of independent normal errors, some bounds in the proofs can be sharpened; we will mention possible refinements in Section \ref{subsec_duscussion}.

-In the proof of Theorem \ref{th1} below, we will need a bound for $\big[\mathrm{E}\big(\sum_{i\in I} \xi_i^2 \big)^2\big]^{1/2}$, $I\in\mathcal{I}$.
+In the proof of Theorem \ref{th1} below, we will need a bound for $\mathrm{E}\big(\sum_{i\in I} \xi_i^2 \big)^2$, $I\in\mathcal{I}$.
 Actually, Condition \eqref{cond_nonnormal} ensures such a bound.
 Indeed, since $x^2 \le e^{2x}$ for all $x\ge 0$, by using the H\"older inequality and \eqref{cond_nonnormal}, we derive that for any $t\in (0,\beta]$

-To summarize, Condition \eqref{cond_nonnormal} implies that for any $\rho\in(0,B]$ and any $I\in \mathcal{I}$,
+To summarize, Condition \eqref{cond_nonnormal} implies that for any $\rho\in(0,B/2]$ and any $I\in \mathcal{I}$,

 In some proofs we need a technical condition on the parameter $\varkappa$ appearing in \eqref{prior_lambda}. \\ {\sc Condition (A2).} The parameter $\varkappa$ of the prior $\lambda$ defined by \eqref{prior_lambda} satisfies